 Not so nice?
 The term "maintenance sex" and the way it's been discussed as the term becomes more widely known.
 Fair warning: I fully cop to the fact that some of my reasons are nit picky.
 But, like I always say, if someone doesn't pick the nits you'll eventually get a head full of lice.
 So, with that to guide us, here are some of the reasons I will refer to

 my unexciting sex as anything but "maintenance."
 Sex Is Never An Obligation

 have to do in order to keep something up and running.
 Sex is never something you have to do.
 Now, sex can be motivated for a lot of different reasons — love, hormones, money even — but never obligation.
 So right off the bat, the term is sort of creepy.
+It's Super Unsexy

-Sexless relationships work for some people, and power to them.
-Or no sex works for one person and the other goes outside of the relationship for sex.
+sounds boring.
+You maintain your lawn or your car or civility with your obnoxious cousin who posts lots of politically idiotic things on Facebook because it would break your grandma's heart if you didn't get along.
+Maintenance is never fun.
+The only routine maintenance I want around my vag is annual visits to my gyno.
+My fancy bits require sweet, sweet loving, not "maintenance."
+Come on now: dream better for yourself, everyone.
+Not All Relationships Require Sex Sexless relationships , and power to them.
+Or no sex works for one person and the other work for some people goes outside of the relationship for sex.
 I think we do a great disservice to everyone by pretending there's only one version of what a successful, happy relationship looks like.
 Of course sex in a relationship is important to a lot, perhaps even a majority, of people, but maybe, for many, that sense of sex being important comes from feeling like it has to be.
 Maintenance sex perpetuates the idea that your relationship is better off looking like "everyone else's."
 Sex Can Be Magical, But It's Not Magic